Authentic Lessons for 21st Century Learning

 Engage

-Introduce the lesson using the attached Lesson Slides.
+Introduce the lesson using slide 2 of the attached Lesson Slides.
 Display slide 3 to share the essential question and go to slide 4 to review the lesson objectives with students.